Clean Air: Analysis & Solutions - Advance notice of 2021 intensive observing periods

 The aim of this early announcement is to facilitate a mobilisation of interested communities of researchers around two pre-defined periods.
 It is hoped that an early signposting of these dates will allow interested parties to seek funding, coordinate field and equipment deployments and align PhD projects.

-Winter observation period: Monday 20 January to Friday 28 February 2021
+Winter observation period: January to February 2022 (rescheduled, precise dates TBC)

 The Clean Air programme is supporting detailed long-term urban air quality measurements at three NERC supersites located in central London, Manchester and Birmingham.
 Each supersite has agreed to provide practical and logistical support to additional multi-disciplinary researchers and experiments during the intensive observing periods, enabling for example:

 - short-term observations of boundary layer meteorology and structure

 - enhanced collection of particulate and gas samples for laboratory analysis

 - testing of new or proof-of-concept instrumentation